Oh no, we named them all! And linked to them! We’re doomed! Well, maybe. Or maybe not.

 One other similarity between the 2 services is the 45-day free storage time.
 What ZM does differently is hold onto your stuff for longer, charging for every extra 24 hours up to 90 days.

-It doesn’t cost extra to consolidate an order for delivery.
+It doesn’t cost extra to consolidate an order for packing and delivery.
 When you’re paying 300 yen per item up front, you’d hope not.
 Anyone buying fragile items can opt for the ‘Framework’ packaging, a 1,000-yen option.
 It’s a decent level of protection (great if you’re buying fragile items), but bear in mind it adds up to 2kg to your parcel’s weight.

 The variety of shipping methods could help you out, depending where you live.
 For example, the SF Express option’s only available to Asia, and DHL Direct is for US-bound parcels.